ranjithmuthalanghat/terraform-provider-g42cloud/examples/high-available-web/README.md

  - Main.tf: This is the core script which automate the provising of above G42 CLoud Infra structure

-How to run the script ?
+How to run the terraform script ?

-1. Terraform installation - this can be done on local laptop or on an ECS
+1. Terraform installation.
+Download terraform file from https://developer.hashicorp.com/terraform/downloads to local machine or ECS
+2. Install terraform
+3.
-2. Copy the script to the terrafrom working directory
+4. Copy the script to the terrafrom working directory
-3. Initialize the working directory using the command "terraform init"
+5. Initialize the working directory using the command "terraform init"
-4. Verify the script using "terraform plan"
+6. Verify the script using "terraform plan"
-5. Deploy the Infra using "terraform apply"
+7. Deploy the Infra using "terraform apply"
-6. To enable debug mode using the command "TF_LOG=DEBUG TF_LOG_PATH=./log terraform apply"
+8. To enable debug mode using the command "TF_LOG=DEBUG TF_LOG_PATH=./log terraform apply"